lllyasviel/ControlNet/README.md

 We provide 9 Gradio apps with these models.

 All test images can be found at the folder "test_imgs".

-### News

-2023/02/20 - Implementation for non-prompt mode released.
-See also [Guess Mode / Non-Prompt Mode](#guess-anchor).

-2023/02/12 - Now you can play with any community model by [Transferring the ControlNet](https://github.com/lllyasviel/ControlNet/discussions/12).

-2023/02/11 - [Low VRAM mode](docs/low_vram.md) is added.
-Please use this mode if you are using 8GB GPU(s) or if you want larger batch size.

 ## ControlNet with Canny Edge